Wilkinstown: Transport

-Wilkinstown railway station, now closed, was on the disused Kingscourt branch of the Dublin–Navan railway line, and was situated in the village centre.
+Wilkinstown railway station, which is now closed, was on the disused Kingscourt branch of the Dublin–Navan railway line, and was situated in the village centre.
 At one point it had a signal box, goods store and passing loop; however the signal box was demolished and the passing loop was lifted, but the goods store is still intact, albeit overgrown.
 The station closed in 1947, with the line closing fully in 2001.
 The station is now a private residence.